 9. Cool Names for White Maine Coons

-We called our white Maine Coon Charlie but his registered name was Sundew Snow Prince.
+We called our white Maine Coon Charlie but his registered name was Sundew Snow Prince – very regal.

 - Jack Frost

-White Maine Coons are beautiful cats.
-They may need a little more maintenance than other colored Maine Coons but are well worth it.
+White Maine Coons do exist and are a little rarer than other Maine Coons.
+They may show up the dirt a little more than other colored Maine Coons but this is not a huge problem.

 Maine Coon colors other than white